0xum/Sharp.Solutions/README.md

 # Graphic Features.

 - <b>Overlay</b>
-    - Handles ImGui on top of windows.
+    - Handles ImGui and Drawing on top of windows.
-    - Handles Drawing on top of windows.
+    - Create a window that renders ImGui and Drawing.

 # Target OS